iamshnoo/soc_bias/README.md

 python download_glove.py (embeddings stored in src/glove_models)
 cd ..

-# 3. Run the experiments
+# 3. Run the experiments (Elmo takes 9 hours on all tests, Glove is very fast)
 cd src
 python seat_test.py (Use the --help flag to see the options) python weat_test.py (Use the --help flag to see the options)